manvi294/prac-ml/README.md

         ' Reference the table
         Set ppTable = ppShape.Table

-        ' Loop through each cell in the table
+        ' Loop through each row in the table
-        For Each ppCell In ppTable.Cells
-            ' Get the row and column indexes of the current cell rowIndex = ppCell.Row
+        For rowIndex = 1 To ppTable.Rows.Count
+            ' Loop through each column in the row
-            colIndex = ppCell.Column
+            For colIndex = 1 To ppTable.Columns.Count
                 ' Increase the font size of the cell text ppTable.Cell(rowIndex, colIndex).Shape.TextFrame.TextRange.Font.Size = 20 ' Set the desired font size
+            Next colIndex
-        Next ppCell
+        Next rowIndex
     End If

     ' Save and close the PowerPoint presentation